felt/js-sdk/docs/api/Viewport.md

 ## ViewportFitBoundsParams

-The parameters for the `fitBounds` method.
+The parameters for the `fitViewportToBounds` method.
 \*

 ### Properties